 If an operation involves the mouth, intestinal tract, lungs or respiratory tract, or genitourinary tract, people are given one or more antibiotics within 1 hour before the operative site is cut to prevent infection (prophylaxis).
-Antibiotics are given by mouth or vein depending on the operation.
+Antibiotics are given by mouth or vein depending on the operation and are usually discontinued within 24 hours after surgery.
 This therapy also applies to people undergoing some other operations in which infections are particularly problematic (for example, joint or heart valve replacement).

 If the final preparations are done in the holding area, the person is then taken to the operating room.
 At this point, the person may still be awake, although groggy, or may already be asleep.
 The person is moved to the operating table, lit by specially designed surgical lights.
 Doctors, nurses, and other personnel who will be near or touching the operative site thoroughly scrub their hands with antiseptic soap, which minimizes the number of bacteria and viruses in the operating room.
 For surgery, they also wear scrub suits, caps, masks, shoe covers, sterile gowns, and sterile gloves.
 Before the surgery begins, a time out is held during which the surgical team confirms the following: